selfdevs/accountability-dashboard/CONTRIBUTING.md

 ## Commit and pull request title convention

-Because we find it cool, we recommend you to use the famous [Gitmojis](https://gitmoji.dev/) before describing the subject of your work.
+Because we find it cool, as a good practice and recommendation, you can use the famous [Gitmojis](https://gitmoji.dev/) before describing the subject of your work.
 You have [on the website](https://gitmoji.dev/) the description of what kind of modifications you brought to the repo for each emoji.
 Here are some examples: